 Saving up and paying in full

 There’s virtually no harm in financing a small purchase if you’re not paying interest and you’re confident in your ability to repay the financing company, but it simply may not be worth the trouble to bother with BNPL financing.
-Instead, consider budgeting to pay off other debts so you can save up for this new purchase.
+Instead, consider creating a budget to pay off debt so you can save up for this new purchase.

 When all is said and done, all BNPL financing has at least some risk associated with it, even if it’s just the chance of being charged a late fee.